Back in the spring of 2020, and in the early days of the pandemic, the world found itself in the midst of a toilet paper crisis.

 For most businesses, rent, taxes, and payroll are the top three.

-So how can you manage your fixed and variable expense, month after month, and still have plenty left over for profits?
+So how can you manage your fixed and variable expense, month after month, implement flexible payroll solutions and still have plenty left over for profits?

 Small Business Cash Flow Trick: